 The Honors Community comprises scholars, including students and faculty, who live, work, and play together in an atmosphere of intellectual engagement.
-Representing the many majors Union College offers, Honors Students complete their individual courses of study while developing and maintaining a community that stretches across the disciplines.
+Representing the many majors Union College offers, Honors students complete their individual courses of study while developing and maintaining a community that stretches across the disciplines.
 Honors Community students complete the Liberal Education Core in courses that are either designed especially for them ("dedicated courses") or that allow them to submit alternative assignments to regularly-scheduled classes ("contract courses").
-They study a language, readying themselves for travel abroad and for the challenges of a new America.
-They serve the campus and local communities during their three years and serve the Honors Community in their fourth year as they assume governance of the Community.
-And Honors Community members participate in an ongoing series of activities (including housing and special meals, day trips, weekends away, and an annual Honors Conference) through which they examine themselves and their world
+They study a language, readying themselves for travel abroad and for the challenges of a new America, and participate in activities through which they examine themselves and their world.

-For incoming freshmen, eligibility is based on a combination of factors, which may include ACT or SAT score, high school GPA and class rank, and extracurricular activities.
+For incoming freshmen, eligibility is based on a combination of factors, which may include cumulative ACT (27+) or comparable SAT score, high school GPA (3.8+), and extracurricular activities.
 Qualifications for nontraditional students may include these as well as life experiences with a qualifying score of 2750 on the GED (when applicable).
-Current Union College students and transfer students with fewer than 24 credit hours and a minimum GPA of 3.3 (3.8 in Liberal Education Core courses) may apply for membership as second-semester freshmen or first-semester sophomores.
-Transfer students with either an Associate's degree and a cumulative GPA of 3.3 and transfers with significant honors coursework at their transferring institutions are also eligible for membership.
-Continuing membership is based on cumulative GPA, Honors GPA, and participation in the Honors Community.
+Current UnionCollege students and transfer students with fewer than 24 credit hours and a minimum GPA of 3.3 (3.8 in Liberal Education Core courses) may apply for membership as second-semester freshmen or first-semester sophomores.
+Transfer students with an Associate's degree and a cumulative GPA of 3.3 are also eligible for membership.
+Continuing membership is based on cumulative, Honors, and major courses GPA, and participation in the Honors Community.